 Nathaniel has always loved science fiction and wanted to re-direct his career into making genre films.
 He wrote the original draft for DOMAIN in 2010 and spent the next several years refining the script and pulling together financing with his longtime friend and producer, M. Elizabeth Hughes.

-Nathaniel currently works as an editor on various TV shows, including FX's "Atlanta" and Comedy Central's "Another Period."
+Nathaniel also works as an editor on various TV shows, including FX’s “Atlanta” and Comedy Central’s “Drunk History."
 He lives with his husband Darren in Los Angeles.

 M. ELIZABETH HUGHES (producer)